kayaman/magj-learn/src/content/docs/aws/mla/resources/questions.md

   order: 3
 ---

-## Official Pretest

-1. An ML engineer wants to use Amazon SageMaker to create a model that predicts whether a student will pass an exam.
+An ML engineer wants to use Amazon SageMaker to create a model that predicts whether a student will pass an exam.
 The ML engineer is developing a logistic regression model and needs to find an optimal model with the most accurate classification threshold.
 The ML engineer must select a model evaluation technique to analyze the performance of the model based on the defined threshold.
 The dataset contains an equal amount of observations for passed and failed exam attempts.
 Which model evaluation technique meets the requirements?

 *Receiver operating characteristic (ROC) curve.
 The ROC curve is a graphical plot that is used in ML to illustrate the performance of a model at all classification thresholds.
 The ROC curve meets the requirements because the engineer wants to compare the model's performance against threshold values.*

 Learn more about [metrics and validation](https://docs.aws.amazon.com/sagemaker/latest/dg/autopilot-metrics-validation.html).

+---

-2. A company built a deep learning model for climate modeling by using Amazon SageMaker.
+A company built a deep learning model for climate modeling by using Amazon SageMaker.
 In each invocation, the model processes 400 MB of data for 30 minutes to return a prediction.
 The climate model is invoked automatically when a new climate event is detected.
 The company needs a deployment strategy to move the deep learning model to production.
 A cold start can be tolerated.
 What is the MOST cost-effective solution?

 *Deploy the model by using an asynchronous endpoint.
 SageMaker Asynchronous Inference is the capability to queue incoming requests to process the requests asynchronously.
 SageMaker Asynchronous Inference is suitable for requests with large inference request dataset sizes and long processing times when a cold start is tolerated.*

 ~~SageMaker Serverless Inference is another option when a cold start is tolerated.
 However, serverless inference is not a suitable deployment method for large inference request dataset sizes and long processing times.
 In this scenario, serverless inference would time out.~~

 Learn more about [SageMaker Asynchronous Inference](https://docs.aws.amazon.com/sagemaker/latest/dg/async-inference.html).
 Learn more about [SageMaker Serverless Inference](https://docs.aws.amazon.com/sagemaker/latest/dg/serverless-endpoints.html).

+---

-3. An ML engineer must implement a solution that processes hundreds of thousands of text inputs once every 24 hours.
+An ML engineer must implement a solution that processes hundreds of thousands of text inputs once every 24 hours.
 Each of the inputs is inserted into a prompt and sent to a large language model (LLM) for inference.
 The LLM response must be stored in an Amazon S3 bucket.
 Which solution will meet these requirements with the LEAST operational overhead?

 *Create a batch inference job in Amazon Bedrock.
 Store the input file in an S3 bucket and specify the stored file as an input to a CreateModelInvocationJob request.
 Specify the output location for the request as the target S3 bucket.*